 Mastrandrea, who was born in Jersey City and later relocated to New York, was a member of a U.S. Army airborne unit and died during the invasion of Normandy in 1944.

-Now more than 70 years later, he was honored as well for his short, but outstanding career as a boxer when he, Sal Alessi of Bayonne and Jersey City, and Bob Rooney of Bayonne were inducted into New Jersey Boxing Hall of Fame on Nov.
-9.
+Now more than 70 years later, he was honored as well for his short, but outstanding career as a boxer when he, Sal Alessi of Bayonne and Jersey City, and Bob Rooney of Bayonne were inducted into New Jersey Boxing Hall of Fame this fall.

 The organization’s 40th Annual Dinner and Induction Ceremonies took place at the Venetian catering hall in Garfield.
 Fourteen of the state’s best fighters were inducted.

 The Bayonne Bleeder, Chuck Wepner was also honored as Man of the Year.

 Big influence on other people

 Born in Jersey City, Alessi’s boxing career began at the Bayonne Police Athletic League in 1981.
 He started his professional career in 1984.
 He sparred with a number of fighters when Bobby Rooney Senior convinced him to train other fighters.
 He went on to manage, train, and promote dozens of New Jersey’s finest boxers, including Bob Rooney Jr., Jeremy Bryan, Glen Tapia, Pat Farrell, Wayne Johnson, and others.

 He started the Hudson County Boxing Club in Jersey City with trainer Mike Skowronski.